Click HERE to view Hollander’s urban planning and design projects that he

 Hollander has a Ph.D. in Planning and Public Policy from the Edward J. Bloustein School of Planning and Public Policy at Rutgers, the State University of New Jersey.
 While at Rutgers, Dr. Hollander conducted research at the National Center for Neighborhood and Brownfields Redevelopment.
 His research has been supported through funding from the Lincoln Institute of Land Policy, the Urban Land Institute, City of New York, Government of Canada, Government of Quebec, and other government agencies and foundations.

 Professor Hollander has almost a decade of experience as a practitioner in land use and environmental planning at the local, regional, and federal levels.
 Hollander worked for the Public Buildings Service of the U.S. General Services Administration as a Presidential Management Fellow.
+He is an elected member of the College of Fellows of the American Institute of Certified Planners.

 “Lawrence reborn: A polluted mill town reclaims its future”.
 2019.
 Christian Science Monitor.
 January 11.
 (Article includes quotes from Prof. Hollander on brownfields reuse).